 In clinical studies, nine out of 10 men saw results with Propecia®.
-83 percent of the time, the treatment works to prevent further hair loss, specifically in the crown and the front, central part of the head.
-66 percent of the time Propecia® also works to help replace hair, aiding especially in the regrowth of hair in the crown.
+Eighty-three percent of the time, the treatment works to prevent further hair loss, specifically on the crown and the front and central part of the head.
+Sixty-six percent of the time, Propecia® also works to help replace hair, aiding regrowth of hair on the crown.

 Data from recent studies reported that at the end of five years, there were 277 more hairs per 1-inch circle on the heads of men who took Propecia® as compared to men who took a placebo.
 Almost 300 more hairs for every 1 inch, is A LOT more hair!

 Results with the medication generally take about three months before our patients notice less of their hair falling out, and approximately six months before we start observing hair regrowth.

-When I prescribe Propecia® for my patients, I instruct them to use the medication for at least 18 months.
-In my experience as a hair restoration surgeon, I feel that it requires at least this amount of time to determine whether or not the treatment has been effective.
+When we prescribe Propecia® for our patients, our experienced hair restoration surgeons instruct them to use the medication for at least 18 months.
+In our experience as hair transplant surgeons, we feel that it requires at least this amount of time to determine whether or not the treatment has been effective.
 In some cases, patients who do not see results as soon as they expected, can become discouraged.
 However, it is our belief that if you stop taking Propecia® before the 18 months, it is not adequate time to see how well it works for you.

 Propecia® is taken once a day.
 It is a pill that can be taken with or without food, and there are no known drug interactions.